10 Highest Paying Careers in Psychology

 Genetics Counselor

-To join this lucrative field, you need to earn a Master’s of Genetic Counseling or a Genetics program with a specialization in Psychology.
+To join this lucrative field, you need to earn a Master’s degree in Genetic Counseling or a Genetics program with a specialization in Psychology.
 Alternatively, you can work towards a specialization in psychological elements by earning a Bachelor’s of Psychology before your graduate degree.

 Psychology Teacher